cnwang406/cnwang-telegram-rotombot/README.md

 telegram chat bot.
 search for masks

-datasource is from gov.tw
+datasource is from gov.tw, and reference from https://github.com/kiang/pharmacies

 wish to filtered out the nearst pharmacies which satisified for at-least certain quantites masks.

 ## execute

-host on heroku or local by `ngrok http 8443`
+host on *heroku* or ◊local by `ngrok http 8443`

 ## Usage
 host files at heroku.